umloucobr/sokket/README.md

 # Sokket
-A program that transfer information between clients and a server.
+A program that transfer information between a client and a server.